 - 5. In the context of issues pertaining to federal taxation, liberal (2)= pro-United States; conservative (1)= pro-taxpayer - 6.
 In interstate relations and private law issues, unspecifiable (3) for all such cases. - 7.
-In miscellaneous, incorporation of foreign territories and executive authority visavis congress or the states or judcial authority visavis each executive authority = (2); legislative veto = (1). - End of Content for Variable 37.
+In miscellaneous, incorporation of foreign territories and executive authority visavis congress or the states or judcial authority visavis each effect of federal legislative authority = (2); legislative veto = (1). - End of Content for Variable 37.
 Decision Direction -